ercoppa/homework-symbolic-execution/README.md

 ## Homework

 This homework requires to write an angr script for solving phase 5 (function `phase_5` at `0x401062`) of the binary [bomb](bomb/bomb).
 This binary contains 6 phases (plus one secret phase).
 Each phase requires to type in a string.
-If the string is valid, the binary proceeds running the next phase, otherwise the bomb explodes and the execution is terminated.
+If the string is valid, the binary proceeds the execution towards the next phase, otherwise the bomb explodes and the execution is terminated.

 Requirements:
 - the script should print out a single (string) solution for phase 5